devenes/node-js-ci/README.md

     branches: [main]
   ```

-### Define your job name and environment to test your code
+### Define your job name and the environment to build your code

 ```
 jobs: